yilmazeren0/load-balancing-algorithm/README.md

 ## Usage

-Run the following commands in separate terminal windows (make sure `venv` is activated in each):
+Run the following commands in separate terminal windows (with `venv` active):

 1.  **Start Producer**
     ```bash